HL7/fhir-mCODE-ig/input/pagecontent/conformance-patients.md

 ### Conditions-Then-Patients Approach

-In this approach, Senders return a Bundle with the subset of Condition resources with a `code` in the [Primary or Uncertain Behavior Cancer Disorder Value Set][PrimaryOrUncertainBehaviorCancerDisorderVS] in a single request, AND allow the Receiver to retrieve a Bundle of the Patient resources referenced in the first response using [composite search parameters](https://www.hl7.org/fhir/search.html#combining):
+In this approach, Senders return a Bundle with the subset of Condition resources with a `code` in the [Primary Cancer Disorder Value Set][PrimaryCancerDisorderVS] in a single request, AND allow the Receiver to retrieve a Bundle of the Patient resources referenced in the first response using [composite search parameters](https://www.hl7.org/fhir/search.html#combining):

     GET [base]/Condition?code:in=http://hl7.org/fhir/us/mcode/ValueSet/mcode-primary-or-uncertain-behavior-cancer-disorder-vs